BasheerSience/BRScrollBar/README.md

 ===========

 BRScrollBarView is a powerful scroll bar allows the user to drag a handle to faster scroll a UIScrollView or UITableView.
-BRScollBarView has a great feature, shows a label with text, so you don’t need to add indexed bar on table views or scroll views.
+BRScollBarView has a great feature,that shows a label with text, so you don’t need to add indexed bar on your table views or on scroll views.

 Screenshots:
 ===================